microsoft/AcademicContent/Workshop/4. Machine Learning/Azure Machine Learning HOL.md

 Machine learning, which facilitates predictive analytics using large volumes of data by employing algorithms that iteratively learn from that data, is one of the fastest growing areas of computer science.
 Its uses range from credit-card fraud detection and self-driving cars to optical character recognition (OCR) and online shopping recommendations.
 It makes us smarter by making computers smarter.
 And its usefulness will only increase as more and more data becomes available and the desire to perform predictive analysis from that data grows, too.

 Azure Machine Learning is a cloud-based predictive-analytics service that offers a streamlined experience for data scientists of all skill levels.
-It's accompanied by the Azure Machine Learning Studio (ML Studio), which is a browser-based tool that allows you to build models using simple drag-and-drop gestures.
+It's accompanied by the Azure Machine Learning Studio (ML Studio), which is a browser-based tool that provides an easy to use, drag-and-drop interface for building machine-learning models.
 It comes with a library of time-saving experiments and features best-in-class algorithms developed and tested in the real world by Microsoft businesses such as Bing.
 And its built-in support for [R](https://www.r-project.org/) and [Python](https://www.python.org/) means you can build custom scripts  to customize your model.
-Once you've built and trained your model in the ML Studio, you can easily expose it as a Web service that is consumable from a variety of programming languages, or share it with the community by placing it in the [Cortana Analytics Gallery](https://gallery.cortanaanalytics.com/).
+Once you've built and trained your model in the ML Studio, you can easily expose it as a Web service that is consumable from a variety of programming languages, or share it with the community by placing it in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/).

 In this lab, you will use Azure Machine Learning to build, train, and score a model that recognizes hand-written numeric digits.
 You will use a real OCR data set published for academic research.
 After deploying the model as a Web service, you will write a [Universal Windows Platform](https://msdn.microsoft.com/en-us/windows/uwp/get-started/whats-a-uwp) (UWP) client for it that lets you sketch digits on the screen and then consult Azure Machine Learning to see if it can identify the digits you sketched.
 You'll learn how to build and train a model, as well as how to write code that leverages the model.